Latency/AsyncTask/README.md

 When we reference an <i>Object Relational Mapped</i> sub-system it means it is polymorphic and is generic by convention that doesn't depend on specific references to types.
 Think of it as a universal template which can inject the types in question as its specified type parameter and let any of the mapping be done under the hood in a <i>dynamic</i> manor.

 Some nice things about the C# language is that it is far superior to Java and can detect within a certain tolerance what the type might be so that the type parameter can be omitted from its calling convention.
-Also, that both languages have Reflection built-in so it is possible to be able to drill down many OSI layers and pull out information used for dynamic / RT calling conventions.
+Note that both languages have Reflection built-in, which technically makes it is possible to drill down many OSI layers and pull out information used for dynamic / RT calling conventions.

 Java has limitations and has nothing to offer of greater value which is described here for [Comparison].
-In fact, our methodology for this article is to use '<i>generic programming</i>'; a feature set of Java not properly support since reflection cannot be used to construct new generic realizations nor allows generics directly for primitive types.
+In fact, our methodology for this article is to use '<i>generic programming</i>'; a feature set of Java not properly supported since reflection in Java cannot be used to construct new generic realizations nor allows generics directly for primitive types.

 <h2><a name="introduction">Introduction</a></h2>